yuta-51/portfolio/_posts/2021-6-3-Cyclistic-Dashboard-Analysis.md

 ## 4. Think of comparative metrics
 Let's refer back to our original goal: to find behavioral differneces between members and non-members.
-Here are some methods of comparison that I thought of.
+Here are some methods of comparison that I thought of:

--
+1. Total rides at each hour of the day
+2. Total rides on each day of the week
+3. Top routes (start/end station) taken
+4. Percentage of ride where start/end station are the same
+5. Average ride duration

 ## 5. Dashboard
+Implementing each comparison as a table, chart, or graph in Tableau, our final dashbaord is complete.
+This dashboard aims to compare the differences between how members and non-members use the bike share service and how these differences can turn into insights to drive new marketing strategies for the company.
 The final dashboard can be seen [here](https://public.tableau.com/views/BikeShare_16295803525410/Dashboard?:language=en-US&:display_count=n&:origin=viz_share_link) on my Tableau profile.

+## 6. Insights
+1. Members tend to start riding earlier in the day compared to non-members most likely to commute to work or school.
+2. The number of non-member rides exceed the number of member rides only on the weekend.
+3. Non-members tend to rent and return bikes on at the same station.
+    - Notably, stations at "Streeter Dr & Grand Ave" and "Lake Shore Dr & Monroe Street" are the most popular among non-members.

+Based on these data-driven insights, the broad trend seems to be that there are more member rides because members tend to use Cyclistic to commute to work or school.
+However, when it comes to sight seeing or getting by on the weekend, there are more non-member riders.
+To convert the non-members to members, the company should insentivie using their bikes to commute to work/school.

+## 7. Strategy
+Based on the 3 main insights, we can come up with a broad marketing strategy outline.
+> Insentivize using Cyclistic to commute to school or work (student discount? partnerships?).
+During the weekend, advertise the bike-share service at the most popular stations for non-members.